Alanaktion/alanaktion.github.io/_posts/2016-02-11-arch-setup.md

 ## Install base system

+### Mount partition

-Once you're in the live CD, start by mounting your data partition.
+Once you're in the live CD, start by mounting your data partition, and any other partitions you created in `/mnt`.

 ``` bash
 mkdir -p /mnt
 mount /dev/sda1 /mnt
 ```

+### Set up base packages and fstab

-After mounting, edit `/etc/pacman.d/mirrorlist`, moving your preferred mirror to the top of the list.
+Edit `/etc/pacman.d/mirrorlist`, moving your preferred mirror to the top of the list.

 ```bash
 pacstrap -i /mnt base